Lorraine Hansberry: Death

-Posthumous works
+Posthumous publications

+Hansberry left behind an unfinished novel and several other plays, including The Drinking Gourd and What Use Are Flowers?, with a range of content, from slavery to a post-apocalyptic future.

-Hansberry's ex-husband, Robert Nemiroff, became the executor for several unfinished manuscripts.
-He added minor changes to complete the play Les Blancs, which Julius Lester termed her best work, and he adapted many of her writings into the play To Be Young, Gifted and Black, which was the longest-running Off Broadway play of the 1968–69 season.
-It appeared in book form the following year under the title To Be Young, Gifted and Black: Lorraine Hansberry in Her Own Words.
-She left behind an unfinished novel and several other plays, including The Drinking Gourd and What Use Are Flowers?, with a range of content, from slavery to a post-apocalyptic future.
+Hansberry's former husband, Robert Nemiroff, became the executor for several unfinished manuscripts.
+He added minor changes to complete the play Les Blancs, which Julius Lester termed her best work.
+Nemiroff adapted many of her writings into the play To Be Young, Gifted and Black, which was the longest-running off-Broadway play of the 1968–69 season.
+The play appeared in book form the following year under the title To Be Young, Gifted, and Black: Lorraine Hansberry in Her Own Words.

-When Nemiroff donated Hansberry's personal and professional effects to the New York Public Library, he "separated out the lesbian-themed correspondence, diaries, unpublished manuscripts, and full runs of the homophile magazines and restricted them from access to researchers."
-In 2013, more than twenty years after Nemiroff's death, the new executor released the restricted material to scholar Kevin J. Mumford.
+Nemiroff donated Hansberry's personal and professional effects to the New York Public Library.
+Scholar Kevin J. Mumford asserts that Nemiroff "separated out the lesbian-themed correspondence, diaries, unpublished manuscripts, and full runs of the homophile magazines and restricted them from access to researchers."
+In 2013, more than 20 years after Nemiroff's death, a new executor released the restricted material that Mumford used.